knowingbros/stackoverflow-stackexchange-login-android/README.md

 ![](https://i.imgur.com/mnuOaF2.jpg)

-## 9 Now on clicking `update` button in app, you will see the response from server.
+## 9 Now on clicking `update` button in app, you will see the response from server in the Android Studio logcat.

+Open Android Studio logcat and notice the response on clicking "update" button.

 You can modify endpoints and do whatever at this point.